ajgeers/tdd-with-python/README.md

 ## Instructions

-Follow these instructions to get the app up and running on your local machine:
+Follow the instructions below to get the app up and running on your local machine.
+To run the Selenium tests, please make sure to have Google Chrome installed.

 ```sh
 # Clone repo